Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingfrommlapi.md

 ### Upgrade RPCs

-The way RPCs are invoked has changed with this version of MLAPI.
+The way RPCs are invoked has changed with this version of Netcode.
 Please read our new [documentation about RPCs](../advanced-topics/messaging-system.md) and replace your existing RPCs with the new system.

 ### Serialization